Toheeb/dismindup.com/src/posts/when-to-stop.md

 title: When to STOP
 date: 2021-12-02T08:18:19.903Z
 ---
-I might have just discovered how to stop an act.
-The problem starts with when I create a vague outline.
+I might have just discovered how to __stop an act__.
+The problem starts with when I create a _vague_ outline.

-It's one thing to create an outline.
-It's another to question each entry of the outline.
-Yet, most times, it takes action to finetune the outline.
+It's one thing to __create__ an outline.
+It's another to __question__ each entry of the outline.
+Yet, most times, it takes __action__ to finetune the outline.

 But, then...

-Whenever I struggle to complete a section, that's probably my inner self telling me my current action doesn't flow with the previous.
+> Whenever I struggle to complete a section, that's probably my inner self telling me my current action doesn't flow with the previous.
 Time to rethink.

 ---